 Auto Accidents Caused by Distracted Drivers in Delaware

-Experienced car accident attorneys in Wilmington, New Castle and Seaford
+Experienced car accident attorneys in Wilmington, Seaford, and Newark, DE

 Distracted driving is the “new” drunk driving; everyone, everywhere seems to be talking about it.
 Laws are passed, public service announcements are made, and people around the country are taking it up as a cause.
 Rightfully so; distracted driving has proven just as, if not more, dangerous than drunk driving.
 The challenge is that drivers do not have a clear understanding about just how much their driving is impaired when they allow themselves to be distracted from the task of driving by other things such as their cell phone, drinking their morning coffee or even shaving behind the wheel.